The ATLAS.ti Interface

 - You can let ATLAS.ti identify concepts for you.

 You can explore data through word cloud and word lists, applying stop and go lists, or reducing finds to 'parts of speech'.

 The Analyze tab offers a number of advanced functions to analyze your data after coding.
 See Querying Data.

 The Import & Export ribbon offers a number of import option for specific data types:

 - Twitter data.
 See Working with Twitter Data.

 - Data from Evernote.
 See Support File Types.

-- Literature stored in reference managers like Endnotes, Medeley, etc., to support you with your literature review.
+- Literature stored in reference managers like EndNotes, Mendeley, etc. ATLAS.ti supports EndNote XML and BibTex.
 See Working with Reference Manager Data.